 Stakeholder collaboration is key to successful water management design

 Key stakeholders are Sydney Water, the NSW Office of Water, the City of Canterbury Bankstown Council, and Frasers Property Australia.
-The NSW Office of Water advocated for a naturalised system but was not responsible for maintenance.
-Sydney Water sought a hard-engineered system for maintenance minimisation.
-Council required WSUD principles in asset management, and Council and Sydney Water required the overland flow and flooding considerations associated with the site to be managed so that development would not increase identified flood impacts.
+While the NSW Office of Water advocated for a naturalised system, Sydney Water also needed to minimise maintenance and Council required WSUD principles in asset management.
+Both Council and Sydney Water required the overland flow and flooding considerations associated with the site to be managed so that development would not increase identified flood impacts.

 Through collaboration with stakeholders, Costin Roe Consulting devised an integrated solution which achieved stakeholder consensus by balancing differing stakeholder requirements with environmental imperatives, sustainable practicalities, and engineering best practice to deliver favourable outcomes.

 According to the design by Costin Roe Consulting, the upper third subsection of the upper Cooks River was preserved as natural channel and cleared of weeds, rubbish, and debris.
 Banks were stabilised and revegetated with native plants.
-Maintenance access was provided.
-Flow conveyance was improved.
+Maintenance access was provided and flow conveyance was improved.